-Fossil teeth of Otodus megalodon have been reported or recorded from Miocene, Pliocene, and Pleistocene aged strata in the eastern North Pacific.
-Critical examination of Pleistocene specimens and their stratigraphic context clearly indicate that they are reworked, have poor provenance, or are missing specimens (or combination thereof).
-Specimens of Late Pliocene age, such as those from the Niguel Formation, also appear to be reworked from older strata.
-Early Pliocene specimens from the lowermost San Diego Formation, upper San Mateo Formation, and Tirabuzón Formation appear to represent the youngest autochthonous (or parautochthonous) records of O. megalodon in this region, whereas numerous Otodus megalodon records of middle and late Miocene age have been reported.
-These revised and refined interpretations of the Otodus megalodon fossil record suggest that within the eastern North Pacific, it became extinct during the Early Pliocene (end-Zanclean, approximately 4-3 Ma), corresponding well with the youngest known specimens in the North Atlantic (Yorktown Formation, North Carolina) and Mediterranean (Pliocene of Italy).
-This predates, Plio-Pleistocene faunal turnover of marine mammals, and the extinction of O. megalodon may instead be related to range fragmentation resulting from post-middle Miocene paleoceanographic changes and decreasing sea surface temperature, and perhaps more importantly by the evolution of modern Carcharodon carcharias.
-Alternatively, a globally asynchronous extinction of O. megalodon may also be possible.
-This study dispels publicly held opinions that Otodus megalodon may still be extant, and that Otodus megalodon did not survive to the Late Pliocene, and certainly not to the end of the Pliocene.
-Acknowledgments Acknowledgments This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-Deméré, J. Duran, R.E.
-Fordyce, M.D.
+Fossil teeth of Otodus megalodon have been reported from Miocene, Pliocene, and Pleistocene aged strata in California (USA) and Baja California (Mexico).
+Critical examination of Pleistocene specimens and their stratigraphic context clearly indicate that they are reworked, have poor provenance, or the specimens are missing (or some combination thereof), making evaluation impossible.
+Specimens of late Pliocene age, such as those from the Niguel Formation, also appear to be reworked from older strata.
+Early Pliocene specimens from the Capistrano Formation, Imperial Formation, lowermost San Diego Formation, upper San Mateo Formation, and Tirabuzón Formation appear to represent the youngest autochthonous (or parautochthonous) records, whereas numerous O. megalodon records of middle and late Miocene age have been reported.
+Optimal Linear Estimation analysis of a revised global dataset of Otodus megalodon occurrences strongly suggests that O. megalodon was extinct by the end of the early Pliocene (3.51 Ma).
+This appears to pre-date Pliocene-Pleistocene faunal turnover of marine mammals, and the extinction of O. megalodon may instead be related to late Miocene-Pliocene range fragmentation, declining numbers of small-bodied mysticete whales, and the evolution of modern Carcharodon carcharias.
+This study further dispels publicly held opinions that Otodus megalodon may still be extant, and that Otodus megalodon did not survive to the end of the Pliocene.

+Acknowledgments

+- This study benefited from discussions with J. Ashby, M. Balk, M. DeJong, T.A.
+Deméré, J. - 956 Duran, R.E.
+Fordyce, A. Gale, J. Geisler, M.D.
 Gottfried, S. Mansfield, F.A.
-Perry, C. Pimiento, and K. This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-Deméré, J. Duran, R.E.
-Fordyce, M.D.
-Gottfried, S. Mansfield, F.A.
-Perry, C. Pimiento, and K. Shimada.
-We thank the following, who expedited access to collections under their care: L.G.
-This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-Deméré, J. Duran, R.E.
-Fordyce, M.D.
-Gottfried, S. Mansfield, F.A.
-Perry, C. Pimiento, and K. Shimada.
-We thank the following, who expedited access to collections under their care: L.G.
+Perry, C. Pimiento, - 957 and K. Shimada.
+We thank the following, who expedited access to collections under their care: - 958 L.G.
 Barnes, J. Bryant, T.A.
-Deméré, J. El Adli, M. Goodwin, P. Holroyd, S. McLeod, F.A.
-Perry, K. This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-Deméré, J. Duran, R.E.
-Fordyce, M.D.
-Gottfried, S. Mansfield, F.A.
-Perry, C. Pimiento, and K. Shimada.
-We thank the following, who expedited access to collections under their care: L.G.
-Barnes, J. Bryant, T.A.
-Deméré, J. El Adli, M. Goodwin, P. Holroyd, S. McLeod, F.A.
-Perry, K. Randall, and V. Rhue.
-Thanks to S. McLeod, V. Rhue, and J. Velez-Juarbe for curatorial This study benefited from discussions with J. Ashby, M. Balk, M. Churchill, M. DeJong, T.A.
-Deméré, J. Duran, R.E.
-Fordyce, M.D.
-Gottfried, S. Mansfield, F.A.
-Perry, C. Pimiento, and K. Shimada.
-We thank the following, who expedited access to collections under their care: L.G.
-Barnes, J. Bryant, T.A.
-Deméré, J. El Adli, M. Goodwin, P. Holroyd, S. McLeod, F.A.
-Perry, K. Randall, and V. Rhue.
-Thanks to S. McLeod, V. Rhue, and J. Velez-Juarbe for curatorial assistance.
+Deméré, J. El Adli, M. Goodwin, P. Holroyd, S. McLeod, F.A. - 959 Perry, K. Randall, and V. Rhue.
+Thanks to S. McLeod, V. Rhue, and J. Velez-Juarbe for - 960 curatorial assistance.
 We are grateful for the careful comments of C.L.
-Powell, II and K. Shimada, whose
+Powell, II, K. Shimada,

+- and an anonymous reviewer, whose detailed comments improved the quality of an earlier draft of - 962 this study.